It was the Year of the Freshman in the Pac-10 Conference.

 Afflalo, chosen by the league's coaches as the Player of the Year, got a similar endorsement from those who write about the conference.

 "Besides being the best perimeter defender in the conference, and perhaps the country," one voter wrote, "Afflalo never seems to miss a shot in the final 10 minutes of a game.
-His toughness seems to lift the entire team."
-"The most complete player in the league," another writer suggested.

 "An elite defender who can score at the end of the shot clock," said another.